yanaiela/lm_meaning/README_consistency.md

 # ParaRel :metal:

-This repo contains the code base for the paper:
+This repository contains the code and data for the paper:

 [`Measuring and Improving Consistency in Pretrained Language Models`](https://arxiv.org/abs/2102.01017)

-as well as the resource: `ParaRel :metal:`
+as well as the resource: `ParaRel` :metal:

 Since this work required running a lot of experiments, it is structured by scripts that automatically